chathika/NL4Py/Experiments/SIMPAT/README.md

 ```

 You will be prompted to enter which experiment you want to run.
 Please enter one of the following options:
-*0: Run all experiments (Full Replication)
 *1: For experiment 3.1, Parameter Calibration with NL4Py and DEAP
 *2: For experiment 3.2, Sensitvity Analysis with NL4Py and SALib
-*3: For experiment 5.1, Thread execution time comparisons using NL4Py
-*4: For experiment 5.2, Execution time comparisons between NL4Py and PyNetLogo on three different models
+*4: For experiment 5.1, Execution time comparisons between NL4Py and PyNetLogo on three different models wihtout parallelism
-*5: For experiment 5.3, Execution time comparison between NL4Py and PyNetLogo with IPCluster
+*5: For experiment 5.2, Execution time comparison between NL4Py schedule_reporters and run_experiment and PyNetLogo run_experiment with multiprocessing

 Due to the many replicate runs of simulations and large sample sizes and generations during sensitivity analysis and calibration, full replication of the entire experiment set takes around 48 hours to complete.
-Therefore, it is recommended to use the master script (RunAlly.py) to run each experimentone at a time.
+Therefore, it is recommended to use the master script (RunAlly.py) to run each experiment one at a time.

 ### Folder structure